5. Tiny Machines (1,075)

 From chains to tiny machines

 A newly made protein chain doesn’t stay linear for long.
-Within milliseconds the chain twists, bends, and snaps into a precise three-dimensional shape.
+Often within milliseconds the chain twists, bends, and snaps into a precise three-dimensional shape.

 This automatic folding occurs because different amino acids have different chemical properties.
 Some are positively charged; others are negatively charged.
 Some are large; others are small.
 Some are hydrophilic (attracted to water); others are hydrophobic (repelled by water).

+A protein’s final shape is not imposed--it emerges from countless local interactions between its parts.
 Each amino acid responds to other amino acids in its local environment differently.
-This is what drives the folding.

 We'll call the protein's folded form its folded structure.